hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/kualastyle/login.rst

     logger_mock.warning.assert_called_once_with("Не закрыл попап")

-# Example demonstrating how to test for specific locator types (e.g., if the locator is a dictionary)
+# Example demonStarting how to test for specific locator types (e.g., if the locator is a dictionary)
 # This test would need to be added if locators are more complex.
 # @patch('hypotez.src.suppliers.kualastyle.login.logger', new_callable=Mock)
 # def test_close_pop_up_with_complex_locator(logger_mock):